jjisolo/c-linux-developer-assignment/README.md

 * Output of sniffed addresses to the client are limited to the ```NET_SERVER_MESSAGE_MAXLEN``` size(2048 bytes), but they can still can be accessed from ```/var/lib/work-task/[iface]``` folder.
+* It should be run by under _root_ user.
+Beacuse of the sniff socket creation.
+It affects both client and server side.

 This program declares various of modules, such as:
 * ```FileSystem(fs.h)``` aggregates the methods for working with filesystem.